Arkansas:

 Any employer who willfully hinders or delays the

-Director or his authorized representative in the
+Director or his authorized representative in

-performance of his duties in the enforcement of the
+the performance of his duties in the enforcement of

-dollars ($50.00) and not more than one thousand
+than fifty dollars ($50.00) and not more than one

-dollars ($1,000.00) for each violation.
-For the
+thousand dollars ($1,000.00) for each violation.

-constitute a separate offense.
-Any employer who
+violation shall constitute a separate offense.
+Any

-discriminates against any employee because such
+manner willfully discriminates against any

-employee has made any complaint to his employer, to
+employee because such employee has made any

-the Director of Labor, or his authorized representative
+complaint to his employer, to the Director of Labor, or

-that he has not been paid minimum wages in
+his authorized representative that he has not

-accordance with the law, or because such employee
+been paid minimum wages in accordance with the law, or because such employee has caused to

-subject to a civil penalty of not less than fifty dollars
+to a civil penalty of not less than fifty dollars

 ($50.00) and not more than one thousand dollars